 In Bangladesh, the Knowledge Transfer journey began in 2020, with the aim of creating opportunities for smallholder farmers and kickstarting the development of a more competitive and vibrant agri-input market.
 East-West Seed Knowledge Transfer Bangladesh presently implements the Smart Farming, Healthy Food project, funded by RVO, in partnership with Solidaridad Network Asia, Department of Agricultural Extension, and AgroTec.
-We target to reach 25,000 farmers of which 65% are women, focusing on the three coastal belt districts of Bangladesh (Noakhali, Patuakhali, and Bhola).
-In addition to that, we already have a Memorandum of Understanding on action research with Patuakhali Science and Technology University.
-To broaden the outreach and improve the livelihoods of small-holder farmers.
-Our team in Bangladesh is keen to develop partnerships with like-minded organizations such as INGOs, tech-based agri-startups, academia, etc.
+Our target is to reach 25,000 farmers, of which 65% are women, focusing on the three coastal belt districts of Bangladesh: Noakhali, Patuakhali, and Bhola.
+In addition to that, we have a memorandum of understanding on action research with Patuakhali Science and Technology University.
+To broaden our outreach and improve the livelihoods of more smallholder farmers, our team in Bangladesh is keen to develop partnerships with like-minded organisations such as INGOs, tech-based agri-startups, and academia.

 Locations of activities

 - 14 employees

 - Click here to see EWS-KT track record in Bangladesh